Best Homemade Pancake Recipe Using Fresh Milled Flour

 Tips

-Use enough cooking fat to coat the bottom of your hot skillet(s) to prevent your pancakes from sticking initially.
-I’ve found that I sometimes need to add a bit more cooking fat about half way through my batter, but it depends on how well-seasoned your cast iron skillets are.
+- Use enough cooking fat to coat the bottom of your hot skillet(s) to prevent your pancakes from sticking initially.
+I’ve found that I sometimes need to add a bit more cooking fat about half way through cooking pancakes, but it depends on how well-seasoned your cast iron skillets are.
 If your pancakes are sticking, add more cooking fat, as needed.

 Recipe Variations